‘Bold And The Beautiful’ Spoilers For Wed. June 6: Hope Wants Answers From Liam, Quinn Defends Wyatt To Brooke

 — Bold & The Beautiful (@BandB_CBS) June 5, 2018

-Liam and Steffy (Jacqueline MacInnes Wood) now have a baby girl, and was mentioned earlier this week it certainly is a game-changer.
+Liam and Steffy (Jacqueline MacInnes Wood) now have a baby girl and as mentioned earlier this week, it certainly is a game-changer.
 Hope has been very gracious about the birth.
 She was very supportive and let her mother and family know that she was glad Liam was at Steffy’s side.
 Spoilers state that she’s even planning on giving Steffy a surprise baby shower once she and Kelly are home.
 But Bold and the Beautiful spoilers state that Hope has a burning question now that the baby has been born.

 Bold and the Beautiful spoilers state that Hope will ask Liam if he is still going to marry her.
 It seems as if she doesn’t know where she stands now that Liam has a daughter.
 She will ask him if he has changed his mind about marrying her and whether he wants to start a life with his new family.
 Hope doesn’t want to be made a fool of again and would rather he give a straight answer in private so that she can adjust her expectations.
 Bold and the Beautiful airs every weekday on CBS.